dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-appointments/_index.md

 ---
-title: Working with Appointments
+title: "Manage Appointments: Create & Manipulate, Convert ICS to MSG"
+ArticleTitle: "Manage Appointments: Create & Manipulate, Convert ICS to MSG"
 type: docs
 weight: 20
-url: /net/working-with-appointments/
+url: /net/create-and-manipulate-appointments-convert-ics-to-msg/
 ---

-## **Create an Appointment**
+## **Create an Appointment and Save to Disk in MSG or ICS Format**

 The [Appointment](https://reference.aspose.com/email/net/aspose.email.calendar/appointment/) class in Aspose.Email for .NET can be used to create a new appointment.
-In this article, we first create an appointment and save it to a disk in ICS format.
+In this article, we first create an appointment and save it to a disk in ICS format.Following steps are required to create an appointment and save it to a disk.

-### **Create an Appointment and Save to a Disk in MSG or ICS Format**

-Following steps are required to create an appointment and save it to a disk.

 1. Create an instance of the [Appointment](https://reference.aspose.com/email/net/aspose.email.calendar/appointment/) class and initialize it with this constructor.
 1. Pass the following arguments in the above constructor